What is a HMO?

 - Reinforce the importance of good personal hygiene with their tenants including frequent hand washing, especially after they have been using communal areas.

 - Request tenants clean all communal areas regularly including door handles, bannisters, kitchens and bathrooms.

-The council's aim is to ensure that all properties which are Houses in Multiple Occupation (HMOs) are safe for the number of occupiers.
+The council's aim is to ensure that all properties which are Houses of Multiple Occupancy (HMOs) are safe for the number of occupiers.

-In general terms, a house in multiple occupation (HMO) can be any one of the following:
+In general terms, a house of multiple occupancy (HMO) can be any one of the following: